PandasThumb/pandasthumb.github.io/_posts/2021/2021-02-07-genetic-code-wow-signal.md

 </figcaption>
 </figure>

 [Prothero and Callahan](https://www.amazon.com/UFOs-Chemtrails-Aliens-What-Science/dp/025302692X) (p.
-127) note that the approach of the authors shows clear similarities with the method of the so-called Bible code", which is as also called *equidistant letter spacing* (ELS).
+127) note that the approach of the authors shows clear similarities with the method of the so-called Bible code, which is as also called *equidistant letter spacing* (ELS).
 It serves to track down presumed “hidden messages” and prophecies in biblical texts.
 How does this method work?

 To recognize the “message”, a rectangular grid with a constant but arbitrary number of columns and rows is placed over the text, and a freely selectable number of letters is skipped from a starting point in the horizontal and vertical direction.
 Then meaningful words or word constellations are sought (Fig. 3).
 According to this method, world historical events such as the Holocaust or 9/11 are said to have been predicted.